GameTec-live/ChameleonUltraGUI/README.md

 - [ ] Spawn a smaller viewport for Windows on startup
 - [ ] Add possibility to recursively load dictionaries from folder rather than a single file
 - [ ] Update README to trace star history for this specific fork
-- [ ] Remove redundant file in repo
+- [ ] Remove redundant files in repo
+- [ ] Make debug panel always visible
+- [ ] When no device connected, initial screen is cards/dictionaries listing
+- [ ] Robust write for LF and HF tags
+- [ ] Support for raw Mifare commands (separate GUI panel)
+- [ ] Change icon & main window title

 ## Buy a Chameleon Ultra